jitendra205saini/Maya/README.md

 4.Download and install 3rd-party dependencies
 - Install the models

-  - To get access to all the features of Rope, you need to download [the models from here](https://www.kaggle.com/models/jitendrakumarsaini25/maya_face_-swapping).
-You need all of the files.
+  - To get access to all the features of Rope, you need to download [the models from here](https://www.kaggle.com/models/jitendrakumarsaini25/maya_face_-swapping).scroll down and You need all of the files.

   - Place the downloaded model files in the ```maya/models``` folder